Balti (food): Balti houses

 Balti restaurants are often known in Birmingham as 'balti houses'.
-Some have a plate of glass on the table top with menus secured beneath.
-Balti houses typically offer large karack naan bread pieces, to be shared by the whole table.

-Balti houses were originally clustered along and behind the main road between Sparkhill and Moseley, to the south of Birmingham city centre.
+These typically offer large karack naan bread pieces, to be shared by the whole table.
+Some 50 balti houses were originally clustered along and behind the main road between Sparkhill and Moseley, to the south of Birmingham city centre.
 This area, comprising Ladypool Road, Stoney Lane, and Stratford Road, is sometimes called the Balti Triangle, as it contains a high concentration of balti restaurants.
 On 28 July 2005, a tornado caused extensive damage to buildings in the triangle, forcing many restaurants to close.
 Most reopened by the beginning of 2006 but by 2023 only four remained.

 Since the late 1990s, British supermarkets have stocked a growing range of prepacked balti meals, and the balti restaurant sector has faced increasing competition both from retail and from changes in customer tastes.

+Application for EU protected status

+In 2012, the Birmingham Balti Association applied to the European Union to make "Birmingham Balti" a traditional speciality guaranteed (TSG) product, claiming that two features made it distinctive, namely cooking with vegetable oil, and incorporating each ingredient separately while the stir-frying.
+The application was pursued until 2016 but failed.
+The reason for rejecting the application was that the dish was not cooked to a standard recipe, or as the EU stated:

+Some different varieties of balti are allowed; those varieties are not definitively identified.
+The colour of the dish changes (either lighter brown or more reddish) depending on which ingredients are added.
+The additional ingredients and spices may but [do] not have to be added.
+It is therefore not possible to determine what the final recipe to be followed is.